 They enjoy a lot of interaction with their family and are known to be gentle.
-Younger children might not be so aware that this miniature dog breed is a delicate pet can be easily injured during play.
+However, one thing to note is that younger children might not be so aware that this miniature dog breed is a delicate pet and may be easily injured during play.

 It is advisable to have an adult monitor activities when children are involved so that both the child and the pet remain safeguarded.

-How Does The Crested Do With Seniors?This very loving toy dog breed makes an excellent choice for the retirees, seniors, sedentary families, or those who cannot get out very often.
+The Chinese Crested dog breed is a very loving toy dog and makes an excellent choice for the retirees, seniors, sedentary families, or those who cannot get out very often.